Yeshey/Free-Epic-Games/README.md

 ### Additionally

-+ [Firefox](https://www.mozilla.org/firefox/new/) - You can technically do all of this with Chrome, but it involves some more setup with selenium and particular drivers and I'm just too lazy.
-This works perfectly fine.
++ [Firefox](https://www.mozilla.org/firefox/new/) - You can technically do all of this with Chrome, there are some minor diferences, and the script isn't prepared for them yet
 + Enter the `EPIC_EMAIL` and `EPIC_PASSWORD` variables in the `.env` file to match your Epic Games Store account.
 Don't include any quotes here.
 + You may add multiple user accounts using comma separated values, e.g. `EPIC_EMAIL=a@a.com,b@b.com` `EPIC_PASSWORD=pass1,pass2`
 + While the scipt will technically work without 2FA enabled on your epic account, you will likely see many more captchas.
 In order to avoid this, follow the steps [here](###Two-factor-authentication) to enable 2FA on your account and configure the script to work with your 2FA secret.